The First Jobs Of 13 Wall Street Titans

 We’ve compiled a list of thirteen big Wall Street names and detailed some of their earliest gigs.

-First Job: Steve Cohen was a 'fruit boy' at Bohack supermarket where he made $US1.85 an hour.
+First Job: Steve Cohen was a 'fruit boy' at Bohack supermarket where he made a $1.85 an hour.
 He quit that job because he was making more at the poker table.

-Wall Street Career: Cohen is the founder of $US14 billion Stamford, Connecticut-based SAC Capital Advisors.
-Forbes estimates that he has a net worth of $US9.3 billion.
+Wall Street Career: Cohen is the founder of $14 billion Stamford, Connecticut-based SAC Capital Advisors.
+Forbes estimates that he has a networth of $9.3 billion.

 First Job: After graduating from Harvard, Falcone played hockey professionally for a year in Sweden.
 He was injured and went to work on Wall Street.